Terminus Dam: History

+Power generation

+In 1982, the Kaweah Delta Water Conservation District and the Tulare Irrigation District jointly created the Kaweah River Power Authority (KRPA) to build a hydroelectric facility at Terminus Dam.
+After the KRPA applied for a license in 1984 to build a 17 MW power plant, the Federal Energy Regulatory Commission approved the project in August 1986.
+Construction on the Terminus Power Project began in 1987, and was finished in 1990, when it began delivering electricity to Southern California Edison.

 Functions

 As a dry dam, Terminus Dam's primary purpose is flood control; consequently, the reservoir is usually maintained at a very low level, except in late spring and early summer when it is used to store snowmelt runoff from the Sierra Nevada.
 The dam provides flood protection for 500000 acre of farmland and 300,000 people along the lower Kaweah River.
 Shortly after its completion, the dam and reservoir were put to the test by record floods in December 1966, during which Terminus, Success and Isabella Dams prevented a collective $81.9 million of damages.
 Between 1962 and 2012, Terminus Dam has prevented $373,225,000 of flood-related damages.

 Water releases from Terminus Dam are made based on agricultural demand when flood control releases are not required.
 Snowmelt runoff stored in Lake Kaweah are released at high rates between May and late July-early August during the peak of the irrigation season.
 The water serves multiple local water districts such as the Tulare Irrigation District (TID) and Kaweah Delta Water Conservation District (KDWCD), as well as urban areas including Visalia and Tulare.
 The dam also generates hydroelectricity from a plant built in 1992 by the Kaweah River Power Authority (KRPA), which is jointly managed by TID and KDWCD.
 Electricity generated here is distributed by Southern California Edison.
 The power plant currently has a capacity of 20.09 megawatts (MW), upgraded from its original capacity of 17 MW, and generates roughly 40 million kilowatt hours (KWh) per year.
 The KRPA planned to expand this capacity by a further 9 MW, which would allow for the generation of an additional 9.2 million KWh, but construction has not yet started as of March 2020.
 In February 2020, the KRPA filed to transfer their operating license to Eagle Creek Renewable Energy, the US subsidiary of Ontario Power Generation.